SmogDr/edar_coursebook/docs/06-string_date.md

 </table>

 <div class="rmdnote">
 <p>You will often see time referenced with a <strong>“UTC”</strong>, which stands for <em>“Universal Time, Coordinated”</em>.
-UTC is preferred by programmers because it doesn’t have a timezone and it doesn’t follow <em>Daylight Savings Time</em> conventions (daylight savings is the bane of many coders).</p>
+UTC is preferred by programmers because it doesn’t have a timezone and it doesn’t follow <em>Daylight Savings Time</em> conventions.
+Daylight savings is the bane of many coders.</p>
 <p>In practice, UTC is the same time as GMT (Greenwich Mean Time, pronounced “gren-itch”) but with an important distinction.
-GMT is one of the many <a href="https://wikipedia.org/wiki/List_of_tz_database_time_zones">time-zones</a> laid out across Earth’s longitude, whereas, <strong>UTC has no time zone</strong>; UTC is the same time for everyone, everywhere.</p>
+GMT is one of the many <a href="https://wikipedia.org/wiki/List_of_tz_database_time_zones">time-zones</a> laid out across Earth’s longitude, whereas, <strong>UTC has no timezone</strong>; UTC is the same time for everyone, everywhere.</p>
 <p>In Colorado, we are UTC-6 hours during <em>daylight savings</em> (March-Nov) and UTC-7 during <em>standard time</em> (Nov-March).
-This means that most Coloradoan’s eat dinner at 12am UTC (6pm MST).</p>
+This means that most Coloradoans eat dinner at 12am UTC (6pm MST).</p>
 </div>

 ### Date-time classes in R

 R has several classes of date-time objects, none of which are easy to remember:

 1. **`POSIXct`** - stored as the time, in seconds, between the `epoch` of 1970-01-01 00:00:00 UTC and the date-time object in question.
     * the 'ct' stands for *"continuous time"* to represent "continuous seconds from origin";
-    * A `POSIXct` object is a single numeric vector (and so provides for efficient computing).
+    * A `POSIXct` object is a single numeric vector, thus useful for efficient computing.
 2. **`POSIXlt`** - stored as a list of date-time objects.
     * the 'lt' stands for *"list time"*.
     * A `POSIXlt` list contains the following elements: